Dr. Davis has personally

 Davis Vision Center is dedicated to providing the ultimate experience in Laser Vision Correction.
 We start with the latest in technology, featuring multiple Laser platforms including the New Intralase Laser flap creation and the VISX Star S4 IR with iris registration which memorizes spots on your iris so that it can precisely track your eye movements during the procedure.

 Both procedures are performed with the Visx Star IR Excimer laser.
-The main difference in the two is the utilization of the Wavefront analyzer in custom LASIK.
-This Custom Vue wavefront system identifies and measures specific imperfections called high order aberrations in a patients eyes making it 25 times more precise than standard measurements.
+The main difference in the two is the utilization of the Wavefront analyzer in our LASIK Utah procedures.
+This Custom Vue wavefront system identifies and measures specific imperfections called high order aberrations in a patient’s eyes making it 25 times more precise than standard measurements.
 The WaveScan system transfers the digital data to the Star S4 Excimer laser which is used to perform the treatment on the patients eye.
 In addition, the advanced Custom Vue procedure uses an FDA approved Visx Iris registration technology, a non- contact method of aligning the treatment to the cornea, providing precise laser alignment accuracy, even with patient movement during the procedure.

 Refractive laser eye surgery, is a procedure where a laser is used to correct vision problems.
 In recent years, tremendous advancements have been made in this field.
 After refractive laser eye surgery, many patients report seeing better than they have ever seen before.